DPHPC-SDDMM/sddmm/README.md

 * sml2_tests.exe
 * statistics_test_data.exe
 * test1.exe

+# How to extend the benchmarks
+Check out src/GPU_SDDMMBenchmarks.cpp.
+It is easy to just add more benchmarks in that file and recompile the project.
+Adding a new cpp file with a new structure requires adding the new executable in CMakeLists.txt as well.
+Anyone of the existing executables can serve as template.
+Watch out with linking Cuda::cudart and CUDA::cuda_driver if another library containing CUDA code is already linked.
+This is especially valid on Windows using the Visual Studio compiler that is much more sensitive with things like linking the same file or library multiple times.
+On Linux using GCC these things don't that much.
+Note that each subfolder that contains more than just .h files (as in .cpp files as well) requires a CMakeLists.txt file on it's own.
+Check out for example src/data_structures on how to do that.
+Each subfolder that creates a separate library needs an add_subdirectory statment in the toplevel CMakeLists.txt.

+Don't forget to add
+<br>set_property(TARGET [exe_name_placeholder] PROPERTY CUDA_ARCHITECTURES ${CUDA_ARCH})
+<br>and
+<br>set_property(TARGET [exe_name_placeholder] PROPERTY CXX_STANDARD 20).

+Forgetting the first one may lead to the CUDA compiler compiling the CUDA code for a different platform version which can impact performance or make it just not work at all.
+Forgetting the second one may lead to trouble while compiling the C++ code, depending on which compiler is used.
+GCC is more lenient here too compared to the Visual Studio compiler.

 # How to run and compile the code with VSCode
 ### Information for vscode and cmake